• Disease Overview

 Diagnosis

-A complete set of x-rays (radiographs) establishes the diagnosis by revealing abnormal growth centers (epiphyses) and other characteristic skeletal findings.
+A complete set of X-rays (radiographs) establishes the diagnosis by revealing abnormal growth centers (epiphyses) and other characteristic skeletal findings.
 The diagnosis is made clinically and by radiographs.
-More advanced imaging techniques such as magnetic resonance imaging (MRI) and computed tomography (CT) scans can be used later to assess skeletal health, particular in advance of surgery to correct skeletal malformations.
+More advanced imaging techniques such as magnetic resonance imaging (MRI) and computed tomography (CT) scans can be used later to assess skeletal health, particularly before surgery to correct skeletal malformations.

 • < Previous section